krssclaire/tic-tac-toe/README.md

 ## Features

-* Responsive design for all main devices (Desktop, Tablet and Mobile).
+* Responsive design for all main devices (Desktop, Tablet and Mobile)
+* The players can add their names for personalized messages

 ## What I learned

+* Modules
-* Module and Factory Functions use
+* Factory Functions

 ## Acknowledgments